 Any product in which fish or seafood is more than 50% of the product by weight or volume must meet our seafood-specific welfare standards.

-If product contains fish or seafood byproducts totaling more than 5% of the total volume or weight of the finished good, producer must be able to provide information on the country of origin and a signed labor affidavit.
+If a product contains fish or seafood byproducts as a Major ingredient or as the first ingredient the producer must be able to provide information on the country of origin and a signed labor affidavit.

-Eggs as an ingredient must be sourced in accordance with our specific egg criteria.
+Eggs as a Major ingredient must be sourced in accordance with our specific egg criteria.
+Organic, Cage Free.Regenerative, or Pasture Raised are all acceptable.

-Dairy (including fluid milk, cheese, and other derivatives) as an ingredient must be sourced from dairy herds in accordance with the following baseline standards:
+Dairy (including fluid milk, cheese, and other derivatives) as an ingredient must be be certified organic or sourced from dairy herds in accordance with the following baseline standards:

 - Animals are not raised on a CAFO/AFO as defined by the USDA (AFO: animals confined more than 45 days in a 12 month period; CAFO: an AFO with more than 1000 animal units)